KILTprotocol/web3-login-demo/README.md

 ## Build

+You don't need to do this to run the app locally on your computer.
+This only needed for deployment, not for the tutorial.

-To get a production version of the app, you can bundle the frontend of the app into static files.
+To get a production version of the app, you can bundle the frontend and backend of the app into static files.
 For this, after having all your environment variables and your well-known-did-configuration:

 - run `yarn build`.